hemant1456/pytorch_mnist/README.md

 # pytorch cnn model on mnist dataset
 This repository provides code  to train a convolutional neural network (CNN) on the MNIST dataset using PyTorch.

-## This project requires the following Python libraries:
+## Dependencies
-torch,torchvision, matplotlib, numpy, tqdm,torchsummary
+1. This project requires the following Python libraries: torch,torchvision, matplotlib, numpy, tqdm,torchsummary
-You can install them using pip: pip install torch torchvision matplotlib numpy tqdm torchsummary
+2. You can install by following command: pip install torch torchvision matplotlib numpy tqdm torchsummary

 ## Model Architecture